scottnc27603/vwf/public/web/docs/components.md

 **properties**

-properties are the public variables of the component.
+Properties are the public variables of the component.
 The component inherits properties from its prototype and any behaviors.
 Initializing a property will override any default values from the prototype or behavior.

 The declaration for a property provides only a name, and an optional value.